JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtDefaultManagedAppProtection.md

   - `[ManagedBrowserToOpenLinksRequired <Boolean?>]`: Indicates whether internet links should be opened in the managed browser app, or any custom browser specified by CustomBrowserProtocol (for iOS) or CustomBrowserPackageId/CustomBrowserDisplayName (for Android)
   - `[MaximumAllowedDeviceThreatLevel <String>]`: managedAppDeviceThreatLevel
   - `[MaximumPinRetries <Int32?>]`: Maximum number of incorrect pin retry attempts before the managed app is either blocked or wiped.
+  - `[MaximumRequiredOSVersion <String>]`: Versions bigger than the specified version will block the managed app from accessing company data.
+  - `[MaximumWarningOSVersion <String>]`: Versions bigger than the specified version will block the managed app from accessing company data.
+  - `[MaximumWipeOSVersion <String>]`: Versions bigger than the specified version will block the managed app from accessing company data.
   - `[MinimumPinLength <Int32?>]`: Minimum pin length required for an app-level pin if PinRequired is set to True
   - `[MinimumRequiredAppVersion <String>]`: Versions less than the specified version will block the managed app from accessing company data.
   - `[MinimumRequiredOSVersion <String>]`: Versions less than the specified version will block the managed app from accessing company data.